flojoy-ai/docs/docs/instruments-database/Electronic Loads/Keysight-N3300A/Keysight-N3300A.md

 ---
-title: Connecting to Keysight N3300A by Keysight in Python
+title: Connecting to Keysight (Agilent) N3300A by Keysight (Agilent) in Python
-sidebar_label: Keysight N3300A
+sidebar_label: Keysight (Agilent) N3300A
-description: The Keysight N3300A is a full-rack width mainframe with 6-slots that accepts combinations of N330x user-installable load modules (150 W to 600 W) for easy system configuration and future reconfiguration.
+description: The Keysight (Agilent) N3300A is a full-rack width mainframe with 6-slots that accepts combinations of N330x user-installable load modules (150 W to 600 W) for easy system configuration and future reconfiguration.
 The N3300A holds up to six N3302A, N3303A, N3304A, N3307A load modules, or three N3305A, N3306A double-wide modules, allowing a total up to 1,800 watts of maximum power.
 keywords: [electronic loads, Keysight, QCodes Community]
 slug: /instruments-database/electronic-loads/keysight/keysight-n3300a
 image: https://res.cloudinary.com/dhopxs1y3/image/upload/w_600,q_auto,f_auto/e_bgremoval/v1692395746/Instruments/Electronic%20Loads/Keysight-N3300A/file.jpg